catalyst-cloud/catalystcloud-docs/source/image.rst

 ***********************************

-Importing an unchanged existing virtual machine to the Catalyst Cloud is likely to work, but to get the best out of it and ensure that all API operations will work with your virtual machine, there are some preparation steps and tweaks that are highly recommended.
+Importing an unchanged existing virtual machine to the Catalyst Cloud is likely to work out of the box, but to get the best out of it and ensure that all API operations will work with your virtual machine, there are some preparation steps and tweaks that are highly recommended.
 For example: cloud VMs have a cloud-init script that runs at boot time to fetch the configuration of the compute instance from our metadata agent.

 Preparing your existing VM
 ==========================